massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

 Execute mode **acquires** a sweep-wide lock so two `mnrl` runs do not enqueue in parallel.
 If a run dies without releasing (segfault, kill), the next execute may warn that another sweep is running; run `drush mnrl --release-enqueue-lock` once, then rerun.

-**Enqueue sweep performance:** plain execute (`mnrl` without `--simulate`, `--kinds`, or `--csv-path`) only runs entity ID queries and pushes each ID onto the queue—**no entity loads and no eligibility checks in Drush**.
+**Enqueue sweep performance:** plain execute (`mnrl` without `--simulate`, `--kinds`, or `--csv-path`) only runs entity ID queries and pushes IDs onto batched queue items—**no entity loads and no eligibility checks in Drush**.
+Each queue item contains up to 100 entity IDs, which reduces queue insert/claim/delete database churn compared with one queue row per entity.
 The queue worker loads each entity, applies the same eligibility rules as simulate mode, then normalizes.
 Bulk node lists add a **published (`status = 1`)** filter in the ID query (not when using `--entity-ids`).
 With `--kinds` or `--csv-path`, execute mode dry-runs each entity first (slower) to filter or build the report.
 Bulk enqueue writes checkpoints and dedupe keys periodically (same batch stride as load chunks).

 - Nodes must be published (enforced in the worker; bulk ID queries for nodes are already limited to published where applicable).